oneconvergence/dkube-examples/chest-xray/README.md

   - **Name:** `Choose a name`
   - Select the `Configuration` tab
   - Delete any `Environmental variables` using the `X` on the right
-  > **note** This step is important, since the Katib run will not work properly with variables active
+  > **Note** This step is important, since the Katib run will not work properly with variables active
   - Select the `Upload` button on the `Upload Tuning Definition` section
   - Choose the Katib file that you downloaded
 - `Submit` <br><br>